 Great piece Barbara.
 Not only informative but I think you covered the risk side of these transactions as well.
 We all know that if the banks were handing over lots of approvals that the need for ROBS may not be “as great” but there’s still a need.
 There’s definitely due diligence requirements when you risk your nest egg but I like how the guy from Guidant put it and I agree that as an entrepreneur I would rather invest my money with myself than with other businesses.
 Still a risk but entrepreneurs have been “all in” for a long time and ROBS offer a great option for the right people.
 Thanks.

-There were several interesting comments on last week’s post, all positive save for one naysayer.
-There’s no doubt that any type of financing you use to buy a small business is subject to risk — whether it’s your home equity, savings, loans from friends and family, or retirement funds.
-I’ve heard stories of people “cashing out” their retirement to start or buy a small business, which makes me wonder if they were unaware of this method — sometimes called a self-directed 401(k) — which avoids the taxes and penalties associated with early distributions.
+There’s no doubt that any type of financing used to buy a small business is subject to risk — whether it’s your home equity, savings, loans from friends and family, or retirement funds.
+When I hear that someone “cashed out” their retirement to start or buy a small business, I wonder if they were unaware of the ROBS method — sometimes called a self-directed 401(k) — which avoids the taxes and penalties associated with early distributions.

 Photo courtesy of 401kplanadvisors.com via reviewfound.com